vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

     qprof = QueryProfiler((45035996273780927,76))

-To create a :py:func:`~verticapy.performance.vertica.QueryProfiler` object w/ multiple queries, provide a list of tuples
+To create a :py:mod:`~verticapy.performance.vertica.QueryProfiler` object w/ multiple queries, provide a list of tuples

 .. code-block:: python

     qprof = QueryProfilerInterface([(45035996273780927,74), (45035996273780075,6)])

-Once the :py:func:`~verticapy.performance.vertica.QueryProfiler` object is created, you can run the get_queries() method to view the queries contained in the :py:func:`~verticapy.performance.vertica.QueryProfiler` object:
+Once the :py:mod:`~verticapy.performance.vertica.QueryProfiler` object is created, you can run the get_queries() method to view the queries contained in the :py:mod:`~verticapy.performance.vertica.QueryProfiler` object:

 .. code-block:: python